wwntbm/Post-of-the-Day/readme.md

 * A: No, not at this point.

 ## Changelog ##
+### 1.2 ###
+Fix some logic preventing more than the first 10 posts from ever showing up.

 ### 1.1 ###
 Add capability to choose post_types in addition to categories

 ### 1.0 ###
 First Release